FupingWu90/CFDnet/README.md

 We provided the Unet here as the backbone of the network, you can adjust this for any other network.

+# MS-CMR
+Please using the datset released in https://github.com/FupingWu90/VarDA/tree/main/Dataset .

 #Citation